Connecticut Route 9: History

 Several options were considered and then later abandoned for the freeway portion through Hartford and points north.
 By the mid-1960s, a Route 9 freeway alignment through Hartford was finally abandoned.
 Route 9 was truncated to end at I-91 in Cromwell instead.
 The portion of old Route 9 from Hartford to Granby was assigned as an extension of Route 189, while the Cromwell to Hartford segment that was not upgraded to freeway was re-designated as Route 99.

 In 1979, the eastern end of the Route 72 freeway up to the Berlin Turnpike was completed, including a connector to the planned alignment of Interstate 291 in New Britain.
 By this time, however, this portion of Interstate 291 had been deleted from the state's Interstate network.
 By 1989, a freeway connection was completed between the north end of Route 9 at I-91 and the east end of Route 72 at the Berlin Turnpike.
 Route 72 was truncated to end at the I-291 connector while Route 9 was extended along the deleted portion of the Route 72 freeway.
 Route 9 also took over the I-291 connector, which was extended in 1986 to Route 175.

 In 1992 Route 9 was finally connected to I-84 in Farmington using a portion of the cancelled I-291 right of way, completing Route 9 as it exists today.
 The segment between I-84 in Farmington and I-91 in Cromwell serves the areas through which the southwest leg of I-291 was to be built; I-291 would have provided a parallel route to the north connecting roughly between Exit 29 (Route 175) on Route 9, to a new exit north of Exit 22 on I-91.

 Exit list

-Exit numbers were converted from sequential to mile-based in January of 2023.
+Exit numbers were converted from sequential to mile-based in January 2023.